HonzaMD/HonzaMD.github.io/en/download.md

 ---
 # Freeware License

-* Program Krkal (all versions) can be free downloaded and you are allowed to distribute the program further, but only for free.
+* Program Krkal (all versions) is free to download, and it can be further distributed for free.
-* You are free to receive a full featured game.
-The program does not contain advertising, microtransactions or any unwanted or malicious code.
+* You get the complete game free.
+Program does not contain advertisements, micro-transactions or any unwanted or malicious code.
 * You may use the program, modify the games created within the system, create new levels.
-* Use this program at your own risk.
-We cannot be held responsible for any loss or damage this program might have caused.
+* You are using the program at your own risk.
+We do not assume any responsibility for any damages that arise relative to the use of the program.
-* You are NOT allowed to distribute KRKAL for money or even use it as a part of any commercial product without our explicit permission.
+* It is not permitted to use Krkal as part of a commercially sold product without our consent.
-* All rights reserved (c) 2018 P. Altman, J. Krček, J. Margaritov, J. Poduška, J. Frolík
+* All other copyrights reserved (c) 2018 P. Altman, J. Krček, J. Margaritov, J. Poduška, J. Frolík

 # Krkal 2